Skip to main content

 Why Every Parent Needs to Know About Learned Helplessness

-Learned helplessness is a condition with which a person suffers from a sense of powerlessness, feeling as though they will fail before they even try.
+Learned helplessness is a condition in which a person suffers from a sense of powerlessness, feeling as though they will fail before they even try.
 Unfortunately, this behavior is quite common in childhood.
-Signs of learned helplessness manifest in various ways, such as when a child:

-• Lacks motivation and purports to “hate school.”
+• Lacking motivation and purporting to “hate school”

-• Rarely asks for help because they think asking for help will change nothing.
+• Rarely asking for help, believing that asking for help will change nothing

-• Takes a passive approach to almost everything.
+• Taking a persistently passive approach to almost everything

 Understanding the origins of learned helplessness

-It was through classical conditioning that pioneering psychologist Martin Seligman and his colleagues developed the theory of learned helplessness.
+Building on Pavlov’s work, psychologist Martin Seligman and his colleagues developed the theory of learned helplessness through experiments with dogs, demonstrating that when individuals perceive a situation as hopeless, they may become passive and believe they cannot change their circumstances.
 Their own well-documented experiment with canine subjects provided proof that learned helplessness — that is, the belief that one cannot get out of a situation perceived as hopeless — exists.

 An easy way to help your child develop a positive explanatory style is to adopt and employ one yourself.
 Think of how you react to the unexpected events in your life; do you teach your child to develop a pessimistic or an optimistic outlook to life?